 - Or, you found that there is an incongruity between the inner drum and outer tub.

 So, what to do if this is the case?
 You are left with one solution only: to replace the drum bearings.
-Replacing drum bearings will require you not only to know how to disassemble and reassemble it back but also what to do when fixing it.
+Replacing drum bearings will require you to know how to disassemble and reassemble it back and what to do when fixing it.
 In this case, you’re required to remove the outer panel first, followed by removing the drum.
 After that, you can try the DIY step-by-step to replace drum bearings.

 Note that it will be good if you’re mechanically shrewd and have hours to spare with the machine components.
 Otherwise, it’s best to place a call to a service professional.